tinko26/ao/docs/environment/list.md

 }
 ```

-The `ao_list_node_t` type represents an element of a linked list.
+The `ao_list_node_t` type represents an element of a list.
 It holds pointers to its predecessor and successor, respectively.

 ```c
 struct ao_list_node_t